 In general, Ativan causes fewer withdrawal symptoms and has less potential for misuse than Xanax.
 This is likely because Ativan has a more prolonged effect and slower elimination rate than Xanax.

 It is more likely that missed doses or abruptly stopping Xanax can cause rapid withdrawal effects, including anxiety, insomnia, and panic attacks.

 Benzodiazepine withdrawal symptoms include:

 - mood swings

 The severity of the withdrawal symptoms depends on the length of treatment, type of drug, dosage, underlying medical conditions, and use of other drugs or alcohol.

-People taking benzodiazepines may develop dependence at low dosages as well as high dosages, and this can develop within several weeks.
+People taking benzodiazepines may develop dependence at low dosages as well as high dosages, and this can develop

 If a person takes Xanax or Ativan for a month or longer, they should slowly reduce the drug to minimize withdrawal symptoms.
 Even when decreased over several weeks, people may still experience withdrawal symptoms for 1 week to several weeks, which may make it difficult to stop the medication.